Trump's EPA Dumps Methane Emissions Rule for Oil, Gas Fields

 Some states — such as California, Colorado, Pennsylvania and Wyoming — have methane standards that are comparable or stronger than the EPA's 2016 rule.
 But many big oil and gas states — such as Texas — do not, Zalzal said.

-Oil and gas industry representatives pushed for the methane rollbacks, fearing tougher, more expensive rules covering emissions from older equipment.
-Smaller, independent operators, in particular, hailed the changes as important to their survival.
+Oil and gas industry representatives pushed for the methane rollbacks, fearing more expensive rules covering emissions from older equipment.
+Smaller, independent operators hailed the changes as important to their survival.

-"The issue for producers has never been whether regulations were necessary; it has always been whether the regulations were sound and cost effective," the Independent Petroleum Association of America said in a statement.
+"The issue for producers has never been whether regulations were necessary; it has always been whether the regulations were sound and cost effective," the Independent Petroleum Association of America said.

 Still, some companies opposed a rollback, noting they had pledged to reduce emissions or pointing out that they were already exceeding the rule's requirements.

-“The negative impacts of leaks and fugitive emissions have been widely acknowledged for years, so it’s frustrating and disappointing to see the administration go in a different direction,” Shell's U.S. president, Gretchen Watkins, said in a statement.

-In 2016, Trump eked out a win in Pennsylvania — the first Republican presidential candidate to capture it since 1988 — by piling up support with Pennsylvania’s rural areas and working-class whites.
+In 2016's election, Trump eked out a win in Pennsylvania — the first Republican presidential candidate to capture it since 1988 — by piling up support with Pennsylvania’s rural areas and working-class whites.

-Since then, Trump has eagerly promoted the state's gas industry, underscoring his focus on shoring up his base as his appointees have moved to relax pollution standards, expand extraction on federal lands, boost the export of liquefied natural gas and restrict the ability of states to block pipelines.
+Since then, Trump has eagerly promoted the state's gas industry, underscoring his focus on shoring up his base as his appointees have moved to expand extraction on federal lands, boost the export of liquefied natural gas and restrict the ability of states to block pipelines.

 Biden's campaign counters that that is flatly untrue.

-Biden would limit his ban to new gas-drilling permits on public lands, his campaign said, pointing out that about 90% of fracking is on private land.
+Biden would only ban new gas-drilling permits on public lands, his campaign said, pointing out that about 90% of fracking is on private land.

 And while Trump often ridicules the science behind increasingly urgent warnings for immediate action to stave off the worst of climate damage by cutting fossil fuel emissions, Biden's campaign said it recognizes that “climate change is an urgent problem and that all Americans have the right to clean air and clean water.”